stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 It is not mandatory for PSyclone to be able to determine the datatype of a scalar from the algorithm layer.
-This constraint was considered to be too restrictive as PSyclone only looks at the current algorithm code to determine a scalars datatype and scalars are often included in the algorithm layer from other modules which means their datatype is not directly visible.
+This constraint was considered to be too restrictive as PSyclone currently only examines the current algorithm code when determining datatype.
+This means that if scalars are imported from other modules (as is often the case) then their datatype cannot be determined.

 If the precision information for a scalar is found by PSyclone then this is used.
-If the scalar declaration is found and it contains no precision information then PSyclone will abort with a message that indicates the problem.
+If the scalar declaration is found and it contains no precision information then PSyclone will abort with a message that indicates the problem (since this violates LFRic coding standards).
 If no precision information is found then default precision values are used as specified in the PSyclone config file (`r_def` for real, `i_def` for integer and `l_def` for logical).

-Supported precisions are `r_def` and `r_solver` for real data, `i_def` for integer data and `l_def` for logical data.
+Supported precisions for scalars are `r_def` and `r_solver` for real data, `i_def` for integer data and `l_def` for logical data.
 If an unsupported scalar precision is found then PSyclone will abort with a message that indicates the problem.

 LMA Operators
 +++++++++++++